Skip to main content

 The Cellular Foundation of Diet and Nutrition

 This activity is metabolically expensive.
-It requires a steady supply of from high-quality protein sources to synthesize new collagen and structural proteins.
+It requires a steady supply of amino acids from high-quality protein sources to synthesize new collagen and structural proteins.
 It demands vitamins and minerals to act as cofactors in enzymatic reactions.

 A diet rich in lean proteins, healthy fats, and a wide spectrum of phytonutrients from fruits and vegetables creates a state of resource abundance, allowing the cells to fully execute the commands initiated by the peptide therapy.
 Consuming whole foods provides the essential components for cellular repair and peptide synthesis, directly supporting the therapeutic goals.